k-gruenberg/DoubleX/README.md

 * `--include-31-violations-without-privileged-api-access` to also look for "weaker" vulnerabilities, where there's no verification of the message sender (renderer-attacker-exploitable) but no sensitive API is actually accessed; it has to be verified manually whether each of these actually pose any real danger.
+* `--only-when-content-script-injected-everywhere` to not analyze extensions that do not inject a content script, or whose content script is only injected into a select number of sites and not everywhere.
+A renderer attacker cannot exploit a vulnerability in such extensions, unless taking over one of these sites as well (or unless there's an additional vulnerability in the browser).
+Vulnerabilities will still be listed in the result CSV but with a `skipped-as-cs-not-injected-everywhere` crash.

 ## How to get .CRX files?